Northrop Grumman MQ-8C Fire Scout

 The Northrop Grumman MQ-8C Fire Scout (known as the Fire-X during development) is an unmanned helicopter developed by Northrop Grumman for use by the United States Navy.
-The MQ-8C also has autonomous take-off and landing capability.
+The MQ-8C has autonomous take-off and landing capability.
 It is designed to provide reconnaissance, situational awareness, aerial fire support and precision targeting support for ground, air and sea forces.

-The MQ-8C airframe is based on the Bell 407, while the avionics and other systems are developed from those used on the MQ-8B Fire Scout.
-It first flew in October 2013 and achieved initial operational capability on 28 June 2019.
+The MQ-8C airframe is based on the Bell 407, with the avionics and other systems developed from the MQ-8B Fire Scout.
+It first flew in October 2013 and achieved initial operational capability in June 2019.